MQYForverT/web-boot/packages/vue-template/README.md

-# Farm + Vue
+# vite + Vue

-This template should help you start developing using Vue and TypeScript in Farm.
+This template should help you start developing using Vue and TypeScript in vite.

 ## Setup